GNOME/libadwaita/doc/adaptive-layouts.md

 [class@Gtk.Stack].

-A common use for a leaflet is implementing a split header bar layout, with a sidebar, a content view and a separator between them:
+A common use for a leaflet is implementing a split header bar layout, with a sidebar, a content view, and a separator between them:

 <picture>
   <source srcset="adaptive-split-headers-wide-dark.png" media="(prefers-color-scheme: dark)">